gjeschke/MMMx/docs/source/locate.rst

 Arguments
     *   ``UniProtID`` - UniProt identifier of the AlphaFold prediction Remarks
-    *   note that not all proteins in UniProt have an AlphaFold prediction in the database
+    *   note that not all proteins in UniProt may have an AlphaFold prediction in the database

 ``getpdb``
 ---------------------------------